Respect (song): Recording

-Producer Jerry Wexler booked Franklin for a series of recording dates in January–February 1967, starting with "I Never Loved a Man (The Way I Love You)", recorded in Alabama at FAME Studios by engineer Tom Dowd.
+The producer Jerry Wexler booked Franklin for a series of recording dates in January–February 1967, starting with "I Never Loved a Man (The Way I Love You)", recorded in Alabama at FAME Studios by the engineer Tom Dowd.
 After an altercation between the studio owner and Franklin's husband and manager, Ted White, the sessions continued ten days later in New York without White, recording "Do Right Woman, Do Right Man", using the same engineer and the same musicians, the Muscle Shoals Rhythm Section, affectionately known as the "Swampers", as in Alabama.

 During the following week, they recorded "Respect", which Franklin had been performing in her live shows for several years.
-Her version of the song flipped the gender of the lyrics, as worked out by Franklin with her sisters Erma and Carolyn.
+Her version of the song flipped the gender of the lyrics, as worked out by Franklin with her sisters, Erma and Carolyn.
 Franklin instructed the rhythm section how to perform her established arrangement of the "stop-and-stutter" syncopation, and in the studio she worked out new parts for the backing singers.
 "Respect" was recorded on Valentine's Day, February 14, 1967.

 For the song's bridge, King Curtis' tenor saxophone soloed over the chords from Sam & Dave's song "When Something Is Wrong with My Baby".
 Franklin played piano for the number; in an interview, Spooner Oldham explained it was not uncommon for Franklin herself to play accompanying piano.
 The overall arrangement was by co-producer Arif Mardin, based on the ideas Franklin brought in.
 Said Mardin: "I have been in many studios in my life, but there was never a day like that.
 It was like a festival.
 Everything worked just right."

 Analysis and subtext

 According to Dobkin, Franklin's version was refashioned as a declaration from a strong, confident woman, who believes she has everything her man wants and does not wrong him, while demanding his "respect" – in the form of appropriate levels of physical attention.
 The repeated "sock it to me" line, sung by Franklin's sisters, was an idea that Carolyn and Aretha had worked out together; spelling out "R-E-S-P-E-C-T" was (according to engineer Tom Dowd) Carolyn's idea.
-The phrase "Sock it to me" became a household expression.
+The phrase "sock it to me" became a household expression.
 In an interview with WHYY's Fresh Air in 1999, Aretha said, "Some of the girls were saying that to the fellas, like 'sock it to me' in this way or 'sock it to me' in that way.
 It's not sexual.
 It was nonsexual, just a cliché line."

 Franklin's version of the song contains the famous lines (as printed in the lyrics included in the 1985 compilation album Atlantic Soul Classics):